 - You can also sport a bandana or a scarf; it looks good and it will protect your hair and scalp as well.

-- Before leaving home you make a mask with two tablespoons of almond oil, one tablespoon honey and one table spoon curd.
+- Before leaving home you make a mask with two tablespoons of cold pressed sweet almond oil, one tablespoon honey and one table spoon curd.

 - Rinse the colour off your face with cold water.

 - Take some jojoba oil in a cotton pad and cleanse your face and neck.
-Jojoba oil is a natural cleanser and work wonders for the skin.
+Jojoba oil is a natural cleanser and work beautifully on the skin.

 - Avoid using too much soap because the alkalinity may cause dryness after all the colours and harmful chemicals.

 - While in the shower use a mild body wash and a natural loofah to scrub off the colours.
-Moisturise your body with a good almond oil after the shower and let your skin have all the natural goodness and vitamin E from the oil.
+Moisturise your body with a good, cold pressed sweet almond oil after the shower and let your skin have all the natural goodness and vitamin E from the oil.

 - Brush your hair slowly and carefully after playing Holi.
 Try to take out as much colour you can by brushing your hair.
 Make sure to use a soft brush.